ajs17/memills-ng/content/family-of-edward-hallock-mills/mills-family/buffalo-mills.md

 {{% fig "mills-family/buffalo/portrait-comparisons/william-c-warren1" "200" "img" /%}}
 </div>

-And if we agree that this is a daughter of the older woman, because the older woman cannot be James D. Warren’s mother, as argued above, then it follows, this cannot be a photo of any of James D. Warren’s sisters.
+And if we agree that this is a daughter of the older woman, because the older woman cannot be James D. Warren’s mother, as argued above, then it follows, this cannot be a photo of any of James D. Warren’s sisters, who are all daughters of Nancy.
+(It appears Harriet (Tiffany) Warren had no children.)
 And if we further accept the older woman is mostly likely Deborah Mills, then we do not need to consider that this is a photo of James D. Warren’s in-laws:

   - [Mary M. (Everhart) Warren](https://www.findagrave.com/memorial/59608825/mary-m-warren) (Oct 1843 to 12 May 1911), married to James’ brother [Horatio Nelson Warren](https://www.findagrave.com/memorial/59608784/horatio-nelson-warren) (26 Oct 1838 to 22 Aug 1916), shown in photos below.